kronicler/cs2040_DSnA/CheatSheets/Application.md

 All pairs shortest:
 - Use when we need to find multiple distances from multiple sources to multiple destinations
+- When source and destination is not explicitly specified

 Virtual node:
 - Use when we need to pre-compute existing weight from current node (eg. arriving at any node has an additional weight imposed)

-Longest path in DAG (can be weighted, can have negative weights):
+Longest path (can be weighted, can have negative weights) (Only DAG):
 - Use topological sort and then one-pass bellman ford (see code_snippets3)

-Longest path in weighted graph:
+- If have to, convert the graph to DAG first using dag converter
-- Cannot modify dijkstra to use max instead of min as it will result in infinite loop with positive weight cycles (see common mistakes)
+- Note: Cannot modify dijkstra to use max instead of min as it will result in infinite loop with positive weight cycles (see common mistakes)

+Shortest path under k junctions (nodes)
+- Top down bellman ford
+- Convert graph to DAG and then use one-pass bellman ford under k passes